Coveting - the Hidden Sin

 It’s all very well saying that we must bring every thought into captivity, but how do we accomplish that?

 While writing this article I tried to identify the point at which my own thoughts and imaginations could lead me to sin.
 To do this I created an imaginary line in my mind to divide what was acceptable from what was sinful and began to examine my thoughts to determine at what point I stepped over the line.
-When I find myself on the wrong side of the line I immediately stop what I am thinking and step back to the right side of the line.
+When I find myself on the wrong side of the line I immediately stopped what I was thinking and stepped back to the right side of the line.

 This is not something I achieved of my own accord.
 I had to seek Christ’s help through heartfelt prayer and repent every time I found myself on the wrong side of the line, “…in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”
 (Philippians 4:6-7).
 I had to trust the instruction that said, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 (James 4:7).